 Download an app

 Some people may prefer the convenience of an app.
-There are numerous apps for almost any kind of anxiety therapy.
-Whilst we cannot recommend individual apps, here are a few suggestions from the NHS website to get you started:-
+There are numerous apps providing many types of help.
+Whilst we cannot recommend individual apps, here are a few suggestions from the NHS website to get you started.
+Alternatively, you can check out our app page.

 There are many benefits to an active lifestyle.
-Obviously it will improve your fitness but being regularly physically active really can make a huge difference to your happiness and wellbeing.
+Of course it will help improve your fitness, but being regularly physically active can make a huge difference to your happiness and wellbeing.
 It may also help you feel better about your appearance, boost your confidence and improve your self-esteem, energy and sleep, as well as reduce your risk of stress and depression.

 If joining a group makes you feel anxious, how about taking a dog for walk?
 There is no need to be a dog owner, anybody can join a group such as BorrowMyDoggy.
 People can enjoy a long walk with a non-judgemental, appreciative companion.
 For further information, see the BorrowMyDoggy website.